danishi/backlog-document-exporter/README.md

 `<document_id>` is the identifier shown in the list or tree output.
 All command output other than downloaded files is printed in Markdown.

 The `export` command downloads all documents in the current project, recreating the document tree as directories.
-Each document's content is saved as `document.md` alongside any attachments.
+Each document's metadata and content are saved to `document.md` alongside any attachments.

 ## Reference